Questions about submitting documents

 You can find a link to the university's course information by searching for the course and then clicking 'Show more' in the search result.
 You'll find a link to the course description page.
 You can also find a link on your application page.

-Yes, you need to submit an official document from your current university stating that you are likely to be awarded your bachelor’s degree by the start of the Swedish programme.
+For most universities, you can.
+You need to submit an official document from your current university stating that you are likely to be awarded your bachelor’s degree by the start of the Swedish programme.

 Please see final year of bachelor's studies for specific information on how to do this.